Geometry and Topology of some overdetermined elliptic problems: From constant mean curvature surface to overdetermined problems. Statement of the results

 \begin{corollary} Let $\Omega$ be a 2-dimensional $C^3$-domain (with arbitrary topology) and $u$ a solution of problem (\ref{pr_bis}).
 If $\Omega$ is contained in a wedge of angle less than $\pi$ and $u$ is bounded, then $\Omega$ is a ball. \end{corollary}

-An other interesting remark is that if $u$ is a solution of problem (\ref{pr_bis}), if $u$ is bounded then $|\nabla u|$ is bounded, see section 1.2 of \cite{Far-Val-0} and \cite{gilbarg}.
 In our proof of Statement (T8) we use a tilted moving line argument and in the case of item (i) we obtain that the moving line reflection can be applied for any horizontal line.
 This fact shows that if $\Omega$ is a coercive epigraph, then $u$ must be strictly increasing in the second variable, see \cite{esteban} and \cite{BCN}.
 In \cite{Far-Val-0} A. Farina and E. Valdinoci proved that if $f$ is locally Lipschitz, $n=2$, and $u \in C^2(\overline{\Omega})$ is a solution of (\ref{pr_bis}) increasing in the second variable and with bounded gradient, then $\Omega$ is a half-plane.
 From Statement (T8) of Theorem \ref{T4} we have immediately the following:

 \begin{corollary} Let $\Omega$ be a $C^3$-domain in $\mathbb{R}^2$ such that $\mathbb{R}^2\backslash \Omega$ is connected and $u$ be a solution of problem (\ref{pr_bis}).
 If $\Omega$ is contained in a half-plane and the gradient of $u$ is bounded, then either $\Omega$ is a ball and $u$ is a radial function or (after a rigid motion) $\Omega =\{y>0\}$ and $u$ depends only on the variable $y$. \end{corollary}